stephaniecrocker91/rock-paper-scissors/README.md

 *   As from Round 2... the same as above, plus...
     * The round number will update itself each round!
-    * A tally of the current score (which will update round after round): For example _Win: 0 Draw: 1 Lose: 2_
+    * A tally of the current score (which will update round after round): For example: _Win: 0 Draw: 1 Lose: 2_
     * A black box with the outcome of the previous play: For example: _You Draw!_

  <img src="assets/images/mobile-playround-display.png" width="500px">

 * After the final Round 5...
-    * The final score tally
+    * The final score tally.
     * The final game result.
 For example: _Congratulations, you win!_
     * A Refresh button, to play again!
 (This takes the user back to the start)